medic/cht-docs/content/en/apps/guides/forms/form-inputs.md

 | calculate   | patient_uuid | Patient UUID |                            | ../contact/_id        |
 | calculate   | patient_id   | Patient ID   |                            | ../contact/patient_id |

-{{% alert title="Warning" %}}
-The data loaded by the contact selector will overwrite any existing data in fields that are in the same group as the contact selector and share the same name as a field on the selected contact.
-{{% /alert %}}